The DERIVATION question

 PERFECT: if the stem has changed at all, it will be Perfect.

-Don't forget it is just as likely to be tenses of "SUM", which of course is highly Irregular.
+Don't forget it is just as likely to be a tense of "SUM", which of course is highly Irregular.

 b) A common variation on this question is just to ask you something like this: